gdgdgdrox/gdgdgdrox/README.md

 ### Hi there 👋

+i am an aspiring software engineer versed in Java and Spring Boot.
+I believe in dedicating myself to work that is worth working hard for, especially those that make a positive impact on people's lives.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=gdgdgdrox)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **gdgdgdrox/gdgdgdrox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.